Quick Start

 ### Vulnerability Scanning

-Reverse tracing from dangerous functions (Sink) to external entry points (Source) to automatically discover potential security vulnerability chains.
+Track back from dangerous functions (Sinks) to external entry points (Sources) to automatically discover potential security vulnerability chains.

 ### Call Graph Analysis

-Build a complete function call relationship graph for Java projects, supporting cross-file and cross-class call tracing.
+Build a complete function call relationship graph for the Java project, supporting cross-file and cross-class call tracking.

 ### Intelligent Analysis

-Based on function-level taint analysis, effectively avoid the problem of broken chains in complex scenarios (threads, reflection, callbacks) of variable-level tracing.
+Based on function-level taint analysis, effectively avoid the disconnection problem of variable-level tracking in complex scenarios (threads, reflections, callbacks).

 ### Code Extraction

-Automatically extract the complete source code of each function in the vulnerability chain for in-depth analysis by humans or AI.
+Automatically extract the complete source code of each function on the vulnerability chain for in-depth analysis by humans or AI.

 ## Available Tools